CAP6412-Group-4/denoising-diffusion-gan/readme.md

 ## Acknowledgements ##

-We want to thank ["Human Motion Diffusion Model"](https://arxiv.org/pdf/2209.14916.pdf) and [TACKLING THE GENERATIVE LEARNING TRILEMMA WITH DENOISING DIFFUSION GANS](https://arxiv.org/pdf/2112.07804.pdf) for their contributions.
+We want to thank ["Human Motion Diffusion Model"](https://arxiv.org/pdf/2209.14916.pdf) and ["TACKLING THE GENERATIVE LEARNING TRILEMMA WITH DENOISING DIFFUSION GANS"](https://arxiv.org/pdf/2112.07804.pdf) for their contributions.
 Their ideas, valuable insights, and codebase allowed us to implement our work.

 ## License ##